shiphp/docker-book-en/manuscript/chapter5.md

 * [Stack Overflow](https://stackoverflow.com/questions/tagged/docker) - Very specific questions can be found here, but some of the more popular questions will also reveal helpful best practices in their answers.

-* [The New Stack's Docker Book Series](https://thenewstack.io/ebookseries/) - Good for an overview of terminology and tools available for developing with Docker.
+* [The New Stack's Docker Book Series](https://thenewstack.io/ebooks/) - Good for an overview of terminology and tools available for developing with Docker.
 This book series is pretty high-level.

 In addition, we regularly post Docker tips and tutorials on the [shiphp.com blog](https://www.shiphp.com/#blog).
-Posts there relate to building PHP applications on Docker using specific frameworks like Wordpress or Laravel as well as general PHP topics and updates on the language.
+Posts there relate to building PHP applications on Docker using specific frameworks like WordPress or Laravel as well as general PHP topics and updates on the language.